-- contribution of case to verb sense disambiguation (CCD), - relative strength of selectional restriction (RSSR).
+- case contribution to disambiguation (CCD), - relative strength of selectional restriction (RSSR).

 First, in regard to CCD, we compute the plausibility of an interpretation by the weighted average of the degree of similarity for each case as in equation (3), replacing equation (1).